The Democracy Collaborative is an action-oriented think-do tank building Community Wealth and the democratic economy.

 Who We Are

-We are a solutions-oriented organization that seeks to be high on content and low on rhetoric.
-We are pragmatic and flexible as to the means of delivering change, while remaining steadfast as to our aims – —the build-up and construction over time of a democratic political economy that is inclusive, just, peaceful, and that operates safely within planetary boundaries.
+We are pragmatic and flexible as to the means of delivering change, while remaining steadfast as to our aims – the build-up and construction over time of a democratic political economy that is inclusive, just, peaceful, and that operates safely within planetary boundaries.

 Deeper Dive

-When we think of systems, at the heart of our approach is a recognition of the centrality of ownership.
-Who owns and controls the economy is among the most fundamental questions of political economy.
+At the heart of our approach is a recognition of the centrality of ownership.
+Who owns and controls capital is among the most fundamental questions of political economy.
+Our deepening problems are not accidental but hardwired into how our economy functions.

-The democratic economy is not a pipe dream but already emerging all around us – a spontaneous response to social pain by people in some of our poorest communities.
-Traditional policies and approaches have demonstrably failed them, and as a consequence, more and more people are beginning to turn to genuine economic alternatives in which new wealth is built collectively and from the bottom up.
-Recent years have witnessed an explosion of interest in and practical experimentation with a variety of alternative economic institutions and models that are capable of fundamentally altering patterns of ownership – and of producing greatly improved economic, environmental, and social outcomes.
+The democratic economy is not a pipe dream but exists already all around us – a spontaneous response to social pain by people in some of our poorest communities.
+Traditional policies and approaches have demonstrably failed, and as a consequence more and more people are beginning to turn to genuine economic alternatives in which new wealth is built collectively and from the bottom up.

-These alternative economic institutions include worker ownership, cooperatives, municipal enterprise, community land trusts, public banks, benefit corporations, social wealth funds, and more.
-They represent ways in which capital can be democratized and held in common by workers, communities, and local governments.
-They illuminate how practical new approaches can generate innovative solutions to deep underlying problems.
 They embody alternative design principles, relying not on regulatory fixes or “after the fact” redistribution but on deep structural changes in the economy and the nature of ownership and control over productive wealth that go right to the heart of our current difficulties.
 New forms are constantly emerging, as well as ideas as to how innovative combinations might produce still more powerful results.

 Taken as a whole, these institutions and approaches form the mosaic of a new democratic economy in the making.
 They suggest the contours of a next system beyond the extractive economy, and some pathways for getting there.

-Core Team
+Our Team

 Joe Guinan